MbrCreativeWorks/mortgage-app/README.md

 # Mortgage App

-A user-friendly mortgage application built with React, Tailwind CSS, Lucide icons, and React Slick carousel to provide a seamless and interactive experience.
-This app allows users to calculate mortgage rates, explore various loan options, and get insights into monthly payments.
+A user-friendly mortgage application built with React + Vite, Tailwind CSS, Lucide icons, and React Slick carousel to provide a seamless and interactive experience.

-## Features

-- **Responsive Design:** The app is fully responsive, providing a smooth experience on both mobile and desktop devices.
-- **Mortgage Calculator:** Users can input loan amounts, interest rates, and term lengths to calculate their monthly payments.
-- **Loan Options:** Displays various loan options with visual sliders and easy-to-read summaries.
-- **Interactive Carousel:** A carousel component powered by React Slick to show multiple loan offers in a sleek and intuitive interface.
-- **Lucide Icons:** Uses Lucide for beautiful, scalable icons throughout the app.

 ## Technologies Used